AI-Entrepreneurs-Club/aientrepreneurs-club/people/mathew lowry.md

 # Mathew Lowry

+## About

-This is a [[people]] file.
+* This is a [[people]] file.
 It's a first draft, provided to illustrate an approach for discussion with the group.
-## About me

-Information architect, communication strategist, etc etc.
+* I'm an Information architect, communication strategist, etc etc.
-More into, follow, subscribe, contact: <https://myhub.ai/@mathewlowry/about/>
+* More info, follow, subscribe, contact: <https://myhub.ai/@mathewlowry/about/>

-## Projects
+## My projects

 * [[project myhub]]
 * [[pathshiftpeople]] with [[peter kaminski]] and [[wendy elford]]